denko-rb/mruby-milkv-duo/README.md

 ### Pinmux

-- Some features of the Duo are mulltiplexed onto the same pins
+- Some features of the Duo are multiplexed onto the same pins.
 - Use `duo-pinmux` to set them up BEFORE using them.
 See [official docs](https://milkv.io/docs/duo/application-development/pinmux) for more info.
-- Run `mruby pinmux_custom.rb` from the examples folder, to get the pinmux layout used in all examples
+- Run `mruby pinmux_custom.rb`, from the examples folder, to get the pinmux layout used in all examples.

 ## Install Instructions